 The Mitchell family recipe for these chocolatey confections is “boozy and bad to the bone.”

-These chocolatey confections are what editor-at-large Shane Mitchell calls Southern truffles—”boozy and bad to the bone.”
-Her family traditionally made them as a holiday treat, but the bourbon balls recipe no longer has a timestamp.
-We find that the chocolate maker Callebaut makes particularly nice sprinkles, but if you’re not nostalgic about that ingredient, try swapping them out for crushed nuts; or switch vanilla wafers for chocolate ones.
+These chocolaty confections are what Editor-at-Large Shane Mitchell calls Southern truffles—"boozy and bad to the bone."
+Her family traditionally made them as a treat around the holidays, but these days, they're a year-round staple.
+We find that Callebaut makes particularly nice sprinkles, but if you’re not wild about them, try swapping in crushed nuts.
+Chocolate wafers can be substituted for vanilla.

 Featured in: “A Southern Christmas North of the Mason-Dixon.”

 - 3 Tbsp. bourbon, plus more to taste

 - 28 vanilla wafers, finely ground (about 1 cup)

 - ¼ cup small chocolate sprinkles, plus more as needed

 In a small bowl, stir together the corn syrup and bourbon (for boozier flavor, add up to 2 tablespoons more bourbon); set aside.
 In a large bowl, stir together the pecans, cocoa powder, and vanilla wafers.
 Add the reserved corn syrup mixture and stir until you have a sticky, slightly gritty uniform mass.
 Using moistened hands, pinch off 1 scant tablespoon and roll it into a 1-inch ball, then transfer to a parchment-lined baking sheet; repeat with the remaining bourbon balls.